eCommerce conversion rate optimization for Dummies: a complete guide

 eCommerce.
-That store that is open 24 hours a day, 7 days a week.
-If you have one you surely want it to have a good performance and an excellent eCommerce conversion rate optimization.
+Imagine you have an online store which is open 24 hours a day, 7 days a week.
+You surely want it to have a good performance and an excellent eCommerce conversion rate optimization.
 We’re here to explain the advantages of having an eCommerce, the conversion rate optimization as a concept (what it is and why it’s important), and how to achieve this goal with two simple but effective techniques.
-We will also show you a real life example with our eCommerce success case (Sonido Inalámbrico).
+We will also show you a real life example with our eCommerce ads success case (Sonido Inalámbrico).

 All our eCommerce tips and tricks here!